-I get excited just thinking about the wonderful new movements and works we can expect as a result of all this compression.
+I get excited just thinking about the wonderful new movements and works we can expect due to all this compression.

 That being said, live performance (music, comedy, theatrical and anything in-between) has noticeably been suppressed and pretty much absent for most of 2020.
-As we hopefully look towards a brighter 2021, our imposed usher of normalcy, I took some time to jump backwards into a peverbial rabbit hole and learn more about the history of live theatre and the effect of past plagues on it’s ability to bounce back.
+As we hopefully look towards a brighter 2021, our imposed usher of normalcy, I took some time to jump back into a proverbial rabbit hole and learn more about the history of live Theatre and the effect of past plagues on its ability to bounce back.

-I was inspired by a comment made to me during a conversation with a professor of acting ~ ‘The formatting of theatre hasn’t really changed much since the ancient Greeks’.
+I was inspired by a comment made to me during a conversation with an acting professor ~ ‘The formatting of theatre hasn’t really changed much since the ancient Greeks.’
 That seemed to me to be a long time for something to be so unmoving.